Article by Bob Estrin

 Gallery Taking Payments for Artwork Sold:

-If the gallery does not take payments, they may be more interested in having your art as free decoration in their place of business and you may not get any sales from these locations on a consistent basis.
+If the gallery does not take payments, they may be more interested in having your art as free decoration in their place of business and you may not get any sales from these locations consistently.
 Remember, just because a place offers to exhibit your art, that does not mean you need to accept every time if it does not fit your needs.

 If the gallery does not take payments, I would leave business cards or postcards to be displayed as close to the art as you are allowed making it as convenient for the customer as you can.
 You can also put the artist contact information such as your name and phone # or email address on each of the artwork title tags which would also include the artwork title and price.